Skip to content

 Since then, ODNI has published an unclassified annual UAP report each January under Section 1683(j) of the FY2022 NDAA, plus newer quarterly summaries beginning Q2 2025.
 Most ODNI UAP work coordinates with — but is distinct from — AARO's investigative work.

 Why this matters.
 ODNI is the IC body that controls what Congress, and through Congress the public, is told about UAP from sensitive collection sources.
 ODNI's reports are typically more conservative in language than AARO's and represent the consensus view across the IC.
+The fact that ODNI itself authored and signed the senior-officer USPER narrative in Release 02 — rather than letting AARO carry the testimony — is a meaningful escalation.

 All entries

-1 entry · sorted newest first
+3 entries · sorted newest first

 Report